JustSkiv/goschedviz/README.md

 1. Runs your Go program with GODEBUG=schedtrace enabled
 2. Parses scheduler trace output in real-time
+3. Collects additional runtime metrics (goroutines count)
-3. Visualizes the metrics using a terminal UI
+4. Visualizes all metrics using a terminal UI

 ## Requirements